 - Helps train children's minds to focus

-- Great way for struggling readers to enjoy books
+- Allows struggling readers to enjoy books

 - Offers the ability to multi-task: listen to a book while putting together a puzzle, ironing, cooking, etc.